OSGeoLabBp/tutorials/english/data_processing/README.rst

 Python is nowadays one of the most popular programming languages.
 It has several extension modules.
-Numpy modul adds the power to numeric processing to Python.
+Numpy modul adds the power to numeric processing to Python. `Python in a nutshell <lessons/python_in_a_nutshell.ipynb>_` Jupyter notebook for beginners in Python.

+Some Python lessons are written in Jupiter notebook on Google Colab.
+You can open them even if you have no Google account.
+These lessons have an **Open in Colab** link at the beginning.
+Click on it and you can try and edit notebook.

 Samples mostly concern on observation data/file processing.